-(cf. 5116.1-Intradistrict Open Enrollment) (cf. 5117 - Interdistrict attendance)
+(cf. 5116.1 Intradistrict Open Enrollment) (cf. 5117 Interdistrict attendance)

-The Superintendent or designee shall communicate in writing to parents/guardians regarding bus routes, schedules, and stops.
-He/she may also arrange for local media to publish such information.
+The Superintendent or designee shall communicate in writing to parents/guardians regarding bus routes, schedules, and stops. and/or shall He/she may also arrange for local media to publish such information.